 Camp Anglewood is organized into three sections: Lower, Middle, and Upper Camps.
 Each "camp" usually includes 4 separate groups or bunks.
 The lower camp includes children from pre-kindergarten to first grade.
 The middle camp includes second graders through fourth & fifth graders.
 Fifth graders through sixth & seventh graders dominate the Upper Camp.

 Each camp group is led by a counselor.
 Groups in the Lower and Middle Camps are assigned a junior counselor to assist.
 For most activities two groups go through the daily schedule together.
-There are special counselors for Arts & Crafts, basketball, and lake activities.
+There are special counselors for Arts & Crafts, Lower Court, Upper Field, and Lake activities.

 The daily schedule is different each day; no two days are ever the same.
 This allows for variety and keeps campers excited about "what are we doing next?!"
 Most, though not all, activities are done each day.
 Weather conditions or arts & crafts projects can impact the daily schedule.
 On hot days, more pool periods are included and opportunities for other "cooling" activities like dam building and boating are increased.